sophgn/linnstrument-firmware/README.md

 -------- MICROTONAL FEATURES --------

-On the global settings screen, long-press col 1 bottom row (VIEW MAIN) to go to the main microLinn menu.
+On the Global Settings screen, long-press col 1 bottom row (VIEW MAIN) to go to the main microLinn menu.
 Once the edo (notes per octave) is set to anything other than OFF, VIEW MAIN turns light blue and you can short-press it.
 The menu has 10 buttons.
 Long-press each one to see its function.
 Most don't work until you set the edo.